SeongIkKim/python_blockchain_tutorial/readme.md

 Immutability can be implemented using a cryptographic hash function.
 You can check whether the value is right by hashing value without disclosing value itself.

+In order to ensure the immutability of the entire blockchain, approach of including a hash of the previous block within current block will be used.
+It helps to protecting chain's integrity(partially, at least).